masmahbubalom/InterviewQuestions/ML Interview Question/README.md

 Combining these strategies or selecting the most appropriate one based on the specific dataset and problem context can effectively address the challenges posed by imbalanced datasets, ensuring that machine learning models provide accurate and unbiased predictions for all classes.

-21. What is regularization?
+### 21. What is regularization?
 Why is it used?
+**Answer:** Regularization is a technique used in machine learning to prevent overfitting, which occurs when a model learns to fit the training data too closely and performs poorly on unseen data.
+It involves adding a penalty term to the model's loss function, which penalizes large parameter values, thereby discouraging complex models that may memorize noise in the data.
+Regularization helps to simplify the model and improve its generalization performance on unseen data by striking a balance between fitting the training data well and avoiding excessive complexity.

-22. Explain L1 and L2 regularization.
+### 22. Explain L1 and L2 regularization.
+**Answer:** L1 and L2 regularization are techniques used to prevent overfitting in machine learning models by adding a penalty term to the loss function.

+L1 regularization, also known as Lasso regularization, adds the sum of the absolute values of the coefficients as a penalty term.
+It encourages sparsity in the model by forcing some coefficients to become exactly zero, effectively performing feature selection.
+L2 regularization, also known as Ridge regularization, adds the sum of the squares of the coefficients as a penalty term.
+It penalizes large coefficient values, encouraging the model to distribute the weights more evenly across all features.
+In summary, while both L1 and L2 regularization aim to prevent overfitting, L1 regularization tends to produce sparse models with fewer non-zero coefficients, while L2 regularization distributes the importance of features more evenly.

-23. What is gradient descent?
+### 23. What is gradient descent?
 How does it work?

-24. What is stochastic gradient descent (SGD)?
+### 24. What is stochastic gradient descent (SGD)?

-25. Explain the difference between batch gradient descent and stochastic gradient descent.
+### 25. Explain the difference between batch gradient descent and stochastic gradient descent.

-26. What is the role of learning rate in gradient descent?
+### 26. What is the role of learning rate in gradient descent?

-27. What is a loss function?
+### 27. What is a loss function?

-28. Explain the mean squared error (MSE) loss function.
+### 28. Explain the mean squared error (MSE) loss function.

-29. What is cross-entropy loss?
+### 29. What is cross-entropy loss?

-30. What is the difference between logistic regression and linear regression?
+### 30. What is the difference between logistic regression and linear regression?

-31. What is a decision tree?
+### 31. What is a decision tree?

-32. Explain how decision trees work.
+### 32. Explain how decision trees work.

-33. What are ensemble methods?
+### 33. What are ensemble methods?
 Give examples.

-34. Explain bagging and boosting.
+### 34. Explain bagging and boosting.

-35. What is a random forest?
+### 35. What is a random forest?

-36. What is a support vector machine (SVM)?
+### 36. What is a support vector machine (SVM)?

-37. How does SVM work?
+### 37. How does SVM work?

-38. What is a kernel in SVM?
+### 38. What is a kernel in SVM?

-39. What is k-nearest neighbors (KNN)?
+### 39. What is k-nearest neighbors (KNN)?

-40. Explain how KNN algorithm works.
+### 40. Explain how KNN algorithm works.

-41. What is clustering?
+### 41. What is clustering?

-42. Give examples of clustering algorithms.
+### 42. Give examples of clustering algorithms.

-43. Explain K-means clustering.
+### 43. Explain K-means clustering.

-44. What is hierarchical clustering?
+### 44. What is hierarchical clustering?

-45. What is DBSCAN clustering?
+### 45. What is DBSCAN clustering?

-46. What is dimensionality reduction?
+### 46. What is dimensionality reduction?

-47. Give examples of dimensionality reduction techniques.
+### 47. Give examples of dimensionality reduction techniques.

-48. What is PCA (Principal Component Analysis)?
+### 48. What is PCA (Principal Component Analysis)?

-49. How does PCA work?
+### 49. How does PCA work?

-50. What is t-SNE?
+### 50. What is t-SNE?

 51. Explain the difference between PCA and t-SNE.